Project Learning Outcome Goal: Create by exploring a variety of skills and techniques

 Design Process STAGE 3: Generate Possible Solutions

-- Tell a story or record a moment and memory in a well composed image.
+- Maybe tell a story or record a moment and memory in a well composed image.

 Design Process STAGE 4: Plan and Develop Best Solution